redux-saga/saga-query/README.md

 // [urlParser] is a middleware that will take the name of `api.create(name)` and
 //  replace it with the values passed into the action.
 // [simpleCache] is a middleware that will automatically store the response of
-//  endpoints if the endpoint has request.simpleCache = true
+//  endpoints if the endpoint has `request.simpleCache = true`
 api.use(requestParser());

-// this is where you defined your core fetching logic api.use(function* onFetch(ctx, next) {
+// this is where you define your core fetching logic api.use(function* onFetch(ctx, next) {
   // ctx.request is the object used to make a fetch request when using
   // `queryCtx` and `urlParser`